splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-connect.rst

 #.
 (Optional) Select a role to grant this Service account access to the selected project, then select :guilabel:`CONTINUE`.

 #.
 Activate Key type :guilabel:`JSON`, and select :guilabel:`CREATE`.
 A new service account key JSON file is then downloaded to your computer.
+You will need this key to authenticate in Splunk Observability Cloud.

 #.
 In a new window or tab, go to :new-page:`Cloud Resource Manager API <https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com?pli=1>`, and activate the Cloud Resource Manager API.
 You need to activate this API so Splunk Observability Cloud can use it to validate permissions on the service account keys.